ho-nl/magento1-ReachDigital_UrlFixes/README.md

 Features:

 - Tested on a international multi-store webshop, with 10+ stores and a complex category structure
-- Prevents new URL conflicts, warns about existing conflicts
+- Prevents new URL conflicts when modifying products and warns about existing conflicts
 - Prevents URL key conflicts due to product duplication
-- Allows completely sanitizing URL keys without risking a negative SEO impact
+- Allows complete sanitation of URL keys without risking a negative SEO impact
-- Tools diagnose and analyze URL key conflicts
+- Tools to detect and analyze URL key conflicts
 - Helper methods to assist with automated sanitation of product URL keys
-- Dependency on MageHost_RewriteFix to fix core bug responsible for redundant rewrites being created at every reindex
+- Depends on MageHost_RewriteFix to fix core bug responsible for redundant rewrites being created at every reindex

 This module does not change the behavior of the catalog URL indexer (other than the bug fix applied by MageHost_RewriteFix).